openmc-dev/openmc/hip_thrust_sort/README.md

-This subdirectory contains code and build routines for performing on-device sorting via the CUDA Thrust library.
+This subdirectory contains code and build routines for performing on-device sorting via the HIP Thrust library.
 The use of a separate subdirectory is necessary as OpenMP compilers do not know how to link link to Thrust.
 To avoid polluting the main CMakeLists.txt for OpenMC, we have used